Sklyline d'Osaka

 KKR Hotel Osaka Mid-range

-A discreet tower west of the park: ask for the high east-facing floors, the keep fills the window for the price of a three-star.
+A discreet tower west of the park.
+The upper east-facing rooms look onto the keep, for the price of a three-star.

 Check availability